 The Houses serve as the foundation for the undergraduate experience at Harvard College.
 Ninety-eight percent of all undergraduates live in one of the 12 residential Houses.
-A 13th House, Dudley House, serves non-residents and includes graduate student members.
+Our residential community, the Dudley Community, serves non-residents and includes graduate student members.
 Each House accommodates 350-500 students with its own dining hall, common rooms, and facilities for academic, recreational, and cultural activities.

 With its central goal of forging a link between learning and living, the House system cultivates an assortment of intellectual activities and traditions.
 In addition to lectures and seminars, each House hosts a collection of weekly language and interest tables which are informal opportunities for students with common interest to meet, exchange ideas and learn or fine-tune particular skills.
 Houses are places where learning occurs all the time, whether in the dining hall as students share a meal with instructors and visiting scholars, or in House tutorials or seminars taken for degree credit.